 see his Battle Report

-Graduating West Point in July 1859 he was breveted 2nd Lt in the 4th US Artillery with permanent rank in the 1st US Artillery 10 Jan 1860.
-He was at Ft Sumter at the opening of the War.
+He moved with his family to Monroe County, MI, where he was appointed to the US Military Academy in 1854.
+He graduated from West Point in July 1859 (as Jonathan Norman Hall) and was breveted 2nd Lt in the 4th US Artillery with permanent rank in the 1st US Artillery on 10 Jan 1860.
+He was stationed at Ft.
+Sumter, SC at the opening of the War.

-He assumed command of the 3rd Brigade, Sedwick's Division after Gen Dana was wounded in the Division's failed assault on the West Woods.
+He assumed command of the 3rd Brigade, Sedgwick's Division after General Dana was wounded in the Division's failed assault on the West Woods.

-He was promoted to Captain in the Regular Army, 1 August 1863 and mustered out of Volunteer service in May 1864.
-He retired from the Army in Feb 1865.
+He led his brigade at Frederickburg and Gettysburg, but then took leave for illness from typhoid fever.
+He was promoted to Captain in the Regular Army, 1 August 1863, served on recruiting and court-martial duty, and mustered out of Volunteer service for illness in May 1864.
+He retired from the Regular Army in February 1865.

 1 Heitman, Francis Bernard, Historical Register and Dictionary of the United States Army 1789-1903, 2 volumes, Washington DC: US Government Printing Office, 1903, Vol. 1, pg.
 490 [AotW citation 1088]